vzaccaria/hledger-mutuo/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** vzaccaria, hledger-mutuo, twitter_handle, email, hledger-mutuo, Compute french-style mortgage payement rates -->
+*** vzaccaria, hledger-mutuo, twitter_handle, email, hledger-mutuo, Compute french-style mortgage payment rates -->

 <!-- PROJECT SHIELDS -->